 As a New Zealand citizen, can I study at an Australian University?

 New Zealand citizens can study at Australian tertiary institutions and are eligible to pay domestic, not international fees.
 However, many New Zealand citizens will not be eligible for any kind of student loan to pay university fees, or be eligible for a student allowance to pay for living costs.
-Go to the Australian Government Department of Human Services website for more information on student allowances, as well as the Study Assist website for information on student loans.
+Go to Services Australia website for more information on student allowances, as well as the Study Assist website for information on student loans.

 What are the tax rates in Australia?